-- 6.37 There are properties on the opposite side of the road in Jennet Croft that face the application site.
-Acorn Bank to the west of the site has no openings in the side elevation of the dwelling, albeit the roof to the single storey rear projection of Acorn Bank is glazed. - 6.38 In respect of the scheme, the roof terrace has the greatest potential to affect the occupiers of neighbouring properties and this is confined to the occupiers of Acorn Barn.
-The previous application, and that which was considered at the appeal, proposed planters along the edge of the terrace with a hedgerow to prohibit any overlooking.
-In respect of the terrace, he noted that:

-[&]quot;There are no windows on the west elevation of 'Acorn Bank', but the house has a single storey rear extension on top of which is a large glazed rooflight feature.
+- 6.36 There are properties on the opposite side of the road in Jennet Croft that face the application site.
+Acorn Bank to the west of the site has no openings in the side elevation of the dwelling, albeit the roof to the single storey rear projection of Acorn Bank is glazed. - 6.37 In respect of the scheme, the roof terrace has the greatest potential to affect the occupiers of neighbouring properties and this is confined to the occupiers of Acorn Barn.
+The application that was considered at appeal, proposed planters along the edge of the terrace with a hedgerow to prohibit any overlooking.
+In respect of the terrace, he noted that: - "There are no windows on the west elevation of 'Acorn Bank', but the house has a single storey rear extension on top of which is a large glazed rooflight feature.
 As the photographs submitted by the neighbours illustrate, it is possible to look down into both the extension and the garden of 'Acorn Bank' from the roof terrace.
-Likewise, having had the opportunity to see the appeal site from inside 'Acorn Bank's extension and from its garden, the parapet wall on the edge of the roof terrace is clearly visible from both."

-6.39 The Inspector concurred with the council's reason for refusal and commented that:

-"In light of the foregoing, my view is that the presence of the roof terrace in its current form and extent would have unacceptable adverse consequences for the living conditions of neighbours.
-I do not consider there are any other conditions that would overcome my concern in this respect."

-- 6.40 The application now before Members includes the continuation of the roof slope above the terrace resulting in a physical structure that is more robust and substantial than the landscaping previously proposed.
+Likewise, having had the opportunity to see the appeal site from inside 'Acorn Bank's extension and from its garden, the parapet wall on the edge of the roof terrace is clearly visible from both." - 6.38 The Inspector concurred with the council's reason for refusal and commented that: - "In light of the foregoing, my view is that the presence of the roof terrace in its current form and extent would have unacceptable adverse consequences for the living conditions of neighbours.
+I do not consider there are any other conditions that would overcome my concern in this respect." - 6.39 The application now before Members includes the continuation of the roof slope above the terrace resulting in a physical structure that is more robust and substantial than the landscaping previously proposed.
 The structure, at this height and position on the building, would be 1.8 metres above the level of the terrace.
-In this context, the neighbouring property would not be visible from the terrace.
-Given the height of the roof structure and distance from the edge of the building as proposed, in such circumstances the view would be further to White gate and not into Acorn Bank. - 6.41 The Inspector acknowledged that the installation of the planters 'appeared' to have resolved the problem of overlooking down onto Acorn Bank; however, his concern was with regard to the landscaping within the planters with, in his view, no planning mechanism to retain the landscaping in perpetuity.
-It therefore follows that through the increase in height of the roof structure and being further from the boundary, the concerns of the Inspector have been addressed. - 6.42 Subject to the imposition of a condition requiring the altered roof structure to be completed within a given period of time, it is not considered that the living conditions of the occupiers of neighbouring properties would be adversely affected by this development through overlooking or loss of privacy or through the perception of such.
+In this context, the neighbouring property would not be visible from the terrace. - 6.40 The applicant further proposes that the glazing and doors leading from the flat and allowing access onto the external terraced area are to be removed and replaced with the rendered plinth and glazed non-opening screen.
+The result would be that this would prohibit access to the external area that would revert to an external flat roof. - 6.41 Subject to the imposition of a condition requiring the altered roof structure and installation of the glazed screen to be completed within a given period of time, together with the retention of the glazed screen in perpetuity, it is not considered that the living conditions of the occupiers of neighbouring properties would be adversely affected by this development through overlooking or loss of privacy or through the perception of such.